emberjs/guides/source/application/index.md

 What does creating an `Ember.Application` instance get you?

-1. It adds event listeners to the document and is responsible for delegating events to your views.
-(See [The View Layer](../understanding-ember/the-view-layer) for a detailed description.)
+1. It adds event listeners to the document and is responsible for delegating events to your components.
 1. It automatically renders the [application template](../templates/the-application-template).
 1. It automatically creates a router and begins routing, choosing which